kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 A recent project at work *almost* required the use of swapping information in and out of the HTML DOM with data attributes (usually referred to as `data-*`), and to do so with mouseclicks.
 I researched some current production code we had and also did some web searches.

 The final functionality specs forced us to not use swap out data attributes witch clicks; however, I was shocked at the lack of good tutorials on the subject.
 So I spent a few days hacking some code together, all while taking note of the cross-browser issues, and created this tutorial.

+Cross-browser coding for android: as close to hell on earth as I;ve ever gotten.